 The Fellow is Northwestern Michigan College's highest honor, awarded annually since 1964.
 Fellows may be nominated because they have demonstrated influential networking on behalf of the College, have demonstrated a pattern of outstanding financial or personal time contributions to NMC, or as a retiree of the College continue to contribute back to their academic or professional fields as volunteers, mentors or advisors.
 Exceptional contributions in one or more of these areas may justify nomination.
 No staff, faculty, or trustee shall be named a Fellow while still employed or in office.

-Richard and Diana Milock have been named the 2014 recipients of NMC's highest honor, the NMC Fellow award.
+NMC alumnus and current Foundation board member Bruce Byl has been named the 2015 recipient of NMC's highest honor, the NMC Fellow award.

 A 1979 aviation alumnus, Byl received a scholarship during his student days.
 He said he promised himself then that he would eventually return the favor.

 “It made the difference on whether I could continue in college or not," said Byl, 60, who went on to earn a bachelor's degree in marketing from Michigan State University and a business career as eventual president and CEO of Office Concepts, a Chicago-based Steelcase commercial furniture distributor.

 “As a past scholarship recipient, I’m passionate about giving back to NMC so that other students may experience the same opportunity that I was afforded.
 By raising scholarship funds through my efforts at the Foundation, I’m able to assist many individuals in our region realize their educational and career dreams.
 To me, that’s a very satisfying way of giving back," Byl said.